 Egg Freezing Process

-Egg freezing, otherwise known as oocyte cryopreservation, is an effective method for women to safeguard their fertility.
+Egg freezing is an effective method for women to safeguard their fertility.
 The process involves several key steps:

 Sperm and Embryo Freezing